 At a Glance

-Six scholarships of $1,300 are available for participating students!
+Six international co-curricular awards of $1,300 are available for participating students!
 Apply now to secure yours!

 Trip Cost: $2,560*